 The TrueID Application is an all-in-one entertainment and lifestyle service app from True, designed to meet the needs of all user groups.
-It integrates various features into a single platform, offering premium content such as live TV programs, series, trueLAB trueLAB e-Waste HACK BKK 2024
+It integrates various features into a single platform, offering premium content such as live TV programs, series, movies, sports, and news.
+Additionally, it provides digital lifestyle services like accumulating and redeeming TruePoints, music streaming via TrueID Music, and gaming through the TrueID Game Center.